Tennis Wales believes in fair play and, that every participant has the right to compete knowing that they, and their competitors, are clean.

 The Prohibited List details all the substances and methods that are banned for use in sport.
 It is set by WADA and is updated on the first day of each year.

 The list is divided into categories and identifies substances that are prohibited all of the time (in-competition and out-of-competition), and those that are only prohibited during a competition (in-competition only).

 For tennis players in-competition it is usually from 00:01 of the day of their first match to 60 minutes after the player’s last match of that competition.

-Some medications contain banned substances.
-Before using any medication, whether prescribed by a GP, bought over the counter in a Pharmacy, or even straight from a supermarket shelf, it is vital that players check whether they contain banned substances.
+Some medications contain prohibited substances.
+Before using any medication, whether prescribed by a GP, bought over the counter in a pharmacy or even straight from a supermarket shelf, it is vital that players check whether they contain prohibited substances.